wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools & Projects/Design.md

 - [Color Hunt](https://colorhunt.co/palettes): Color Hunt is a free and open platform for color inspiration with thousands of trendy hand-picked color palettes

+## 动画

+- [Motionity #Project#](https://github.com/alyssaxuu/motionity): Motionity is a free and open source animation editor in the web.
+It's a mix of After Effects and Canva, with powerful features like keyframing, masking, filters, and more, and integrations to browse for assets to easily drag and drop into your video.

 # Links

 - https://zhuanlan.zhihu.com/p/63949977